A show that premiered in New York City at La MaMa Theatre.

 Her creator proceeds to input data about the human race.

-So Erica, the android, with an innocent, child-like look, begins her discovery of humanity.
+Thus Erica, the android, with an innocent, child-like expression, begins her discovery of humanity.

 But to what extent will the characters that populate this journey of discovery be whole, to what extent will they be crushed by and within their own identity?